phonchi/nsysu-calculus2/index.md

 ---
 layout: home
 ---
+Please see the course syllabus [here](/nsysu-calculus2/static_files/presentations/course_outline.pdf).

 Join our [Facebook Group](https://www.facebook.com/groups/1879801739418649) to discuss courses and get timely notifications.

 Feel free to book [science table](https://sites.google.com/g-mail.nsysu.edu.tw/quality-plan/home?authuser=0) if you would like additional time to discuss with TA.